camoto-project/gamearchivejs/README.md

 * `wad-doom` has empty files used for starting and ending a group of files, so to ensure these files are kept together they are converted into a virtual folder.
 So files `P_STRT`, `EXAMPLE`, and `P_END` come out as `P/EXAMPLE`.

-## Known limitations

-* arc-fixed-ddave_exe: The location storing the compressed size of the CGA and VGA graphics data is unknown.
-This means when modifying these files, the resulting compressed data will rarely be the right size to fit back inside the .exe (and indeed recompressing the original data without modifying it shrinks it by an additional 30 bytes over the original).
-Because of this, the RLE algorithm in the game keeps reading past the end of the data resulting in a buffer overflow and a crash.